-15. For each of the sustainability matters in the table above that have been assessed to be material, the undertaking shall disclose its policies, actions and targets, following:

-- the applicable requirements in this [draft] ESRS in conjunction with those in the topical standards; - b. the minimum disclosure requirements set forth at paragraphs 60 to 81 of ESRS 2; - c. paragraph 62 of ESRS 2.
+- For each of the sustainability matters in the table above that have been assessed to be material, the undertaking shall disclose its policies, actions and targets, following: - a. the applicable requirements in this [draft] ESRS in conjunction with those in the topical standards; - b. the minimum disclosure requirements set forth at paragraphs 60 to 81 of ESRS 2; - paragraph 62 of ESRS 2. - 45.c.
+Appendix F to this [draft] ESRS offers a non-authoritative guidance on how to apply the requirements in this [draft] ESRS in conjunction with the sector agnostic ESRS.